 ‘Delivering’, 22% as ‘Partially Delivering’ and 53% as ‘Non- Delivering’.
 They concluded that an adequate level of knowledge of osteoarthritis CPGs regarding the importance of exercise and education.
 However, an adequate level of adherence has yet to be reached, since many physiotherapists did not advise weight reduction, but rest from physical activity, and often included secondary treatments (e.g. manual therapy) supported by low- level evidence.
 These results identify an evidence-to-practice gap, which may lead to non-evidence based practice behaviours for the management of patients with osteoarthritis [17].

-Another study was conducted by Bashaer Al- Ahmadi et al., in 2019 to estimate the level of knowledge and attitude of osteoarthritis management among primary health care PHC physicians inside Makkah city, 2018, and identify factors affecting them.in this cross-sectional study, includes a sample of PHC physicians working at PHC centres of the ministry of health in Makkah city.
+Another study was conducted by Bashaer Al- Ahmadi et al., in 2019 to estimate the level of knowledge and attitude of osteoarthritis management among primary health care PHC physicians inside Makkah city, 2018, and identify factors affecting them.in this cross-sectional study, includes a sample of PHC physicians working at PHC centers of the ministry of health in Makkah city.
 A Self-administered questionnaire was utilized for data collection.
 The study included 136 physicians.
 They founded that overall, the knowledge score ranged between 2 and 10 (out of 10).
 There was no statistically significant difference in the knowledge between physicians according to age, gender, nationality, qualification, and experience.
 The majority of the physicians agreed that osteoarthritis is a common health problem in Saudi Arabia, more attention should be offered to osteoarthritis patients, recommended establishing Saudi guidelines, and perceived that PHC physicians can achieve a major role in control of osteoarthritis.
 They concluded that overall knowledge of PHC physicians in Makkah city regarding Osteoarthritis is acceptable.
 Their attitude towards the importance of the disease was promising.
 Conduct Saudi guidelines and further studies to assess the practice of PHC physicians regarding osteoarthritis, is recommended [18].

-Al-rusafa et al., in 2017 conducted an study to assess the knowledge, attitude and practice of Iraqi PHCC physicians in Baghdad, AL-Rusafa, regarding the management of osteoarthritis patient, and it's association with sociodemographic data.
-In this descriptive cross sectional study with some analytic elements has been conducted from the 1st of January to 1st of June 2017, in primary health care centers of six sectors selected randomly from Al Rusafa health directorate; in Baghdad.
+Al-rusafa et al., in 2017 conducted a study to assess the knowledge, attitude and practice of Iraqi PHCC physicians in Baghdad, AL-Rusafa, regarding the management of osteoarthritis patient, and it's association with sociodemographic data.
+In this descriptive cross-sectional study with some analytic elements has been conducted from the 1st of January to 1st of June 2017, in primary health care centers of six sectors selected randomly from Al Rusafa health directorate; in Baghdad.
 The data was collected by self-administered questionnaire regarding demographic characteristics, knowledge, attitude, and practices of physicians regarding management of osteoarthritis.
 Data analysis was done by (frequency, percentage), Chi square test (Fisher exact test).
 P value less than 0.05 was considered significant.
 They founded that the total study sample was 204 enrolled physicians, their age ranged from (25-58) years, The correct answers regarding etiology, diagnosis, imaging findings etc. ranged from 64.2-83.3% which reflect good knowledge of physicians regarding OA disease as well as that highly qualified physician showed good knowledge, about half of enrolled physicians showed good attitude and their practices regarding osteoarthritis and its management are good in general.
 They concluded that the knowledge, attitude and practice regarding osteoarthritis management among primary health care physicians are good in general

 [19].